| |

 Click on picture to enlarge.

-The following three pictures feature a steering wheel adaptor made by Hosmer.
+The following pictures feature a steering wheel adaptor made by Hosmer.

 The adaptor allows you to ride with a conventional arm as well as